ADCS - Privilege Escalation as a Service

 Our professional hackers will find out for you before malicious hackers do.

-To the penetration test
+For the penetration test

 Configuration Certificate Template: Permissions

-Application guidelines
+Application Guidelines

-ADCS Template Application Guidelines
+Active Directory Certificate Services Template Application Guidelines

-ESC1 - Subject Alternative Name
+ESC1 - Subject Alternate Name

-First the Bloodhound dump for user and computer information:
+First the Bloodhound Dump for user and computer information:

 bloodhound-python -u USER -p PASSWORD -d DOMAIN [-c all] -dc FQDN_DC [-ns ] --zip